Furniture Tip-overs: Myths, Facts, and Prevention

 Myth vs. fact of furniture tip-overs

-While tip-overs are gaining more attention — from both media and now even Netflix — and many nonprofit groups and individual parents are helping to raise awareness, a lot of misconceptions remain about this home safety concern.
-Here are a few of the still-pervasive myths and how to think about them instead.
+While tip-overs are gaining more attention — from both media and now even Netflix — and many nonprofit groups and individual parents are helping to raise awareness, a lot of misconceptions remain.
+Current CPSC surveillance shows thousands of emergency department–treated injuries each year and hundreds of deaths over two decades, concentrated among young children, most often in the home (bedrooms and living rooms).
+See CPSC’s overview at Furniture and TV Tip-Over Safety and the underlying statistics at Product Instability/Tip-Over.
+Here are some persistent myths — and the facts.

 Myth #1: Toddlers are the only ones to pull down furniture on them